Zoie

 “Oh.”
 She kept her voice light.
 “That was sudden.”

 Zoie didn’t respond right away.
-She glanced down at Ryin’s face—half-turned, unreadable.
+She glanced down at Ryin’s half-turned face, unreadable.
 But Zoie knew her.
-They’d been best friends since the beginning of sophomore year, and Ryin had tells.
-Little ones.
+They had been best friends since the beginning of sophomore year, and Ryin had tells.

 She touched her collarbone when she lied.
 Bit the inside of her cheek.
-And avoided eye contact.
+Avoided eye contact.

 Zoie knew there was more to the story.
-That whatever happened this morning wasn’t just a clean break.
-And with the haunted look in Ryin’s eyes, it wasn’t hard to put together that things had spiraled deeper than she was letting on.
+Whatever happened that morning hadn’t been a clean break.
+And with the haunted look in Ryin’s eyes, it wasn’t hard to piece together that things had spiraled deeper than she was letting on.

 But instead of pressing, Zoie gently adjusted the bun and whispered, “Breakups suck.
 Even when they’re necessary.”